Skip to Content

 Frogs are nocturnal creatures.
 They are most active when dark, giving you the right time to capture the pests.

 Walk around your garden with a torch and shine it directly in their eyes.
+This startles and immobilizes them, making it easier for you to capture them.

-One more thing, frogs don’t know how to look behind their backs, which is a plus for you.
+Frogs can’t turn around and look behind their backs, which is a plus for you.

 frog-on-plant-stem